CodecoolGlobal/ccbook/README.md

 # Codecooler Book
-## This is a social website designed to simulate the facebook's users experience.
+## This is a social website designed to simulate the Facebook's users experience.
 ### Some of the main features are:
 * Register
 * Login